 Archives 'nested' within other archives (e.g. a TAR archive within a Zip archive) are scanned recursively.

 Alternatively, you can specify scanning of particular types of archive.
-For example, to scan inside TAR archives, enter or to scan inside TAR and Zip archives, enter
+For example, to scan inside TAR archives, enter sweep PATH -tar or to scan inside TAR and Zip archives, enter sweep PATH -tar -zip